awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## Upgrading PostgreSQL extensions<a name="USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades"></a>

-A PostgreSQL engine upgrade doesn't upgrade any PostgreSQL extensions\.
+A PostgreSQL engine upgrade doesn't automatically upgrade any PostgreSQL extensions\.
 To update an extension after an engine upgrade, use the `ALTER EXTENSION UPDATE` command\.

 **Note**
 If you are running the `PostGIS` extension in your Amazon RDS PostgreSQL DB instance, make sure that you follow the [PostGIS upgrade instructions](https://postgis.net/docs/postgis_installation.html#upgrading) in the PostGIS documentation before you upgrade the extension\.